Australia asks European Commission to review Italy's vaccine block | Health

 Australia asks European Commission to review Italy's vaccine block

-Australia has asked the European Commission to review a decision by Italy to block a shipment of AstraZeneca's COVID-19 vaccine, while stressing on Friday the missing doses would not affect the rollout of Australia's inoculation programme.
+Australia has asked the European Commission to review a decision by Italy to block a shipment of AstraZeneca's COVID-19 vaccine while stressing on Friday the missing doses would not affect the rollout of Australia's inoculation program.
 Italy, supported by the European Commission, barred the planned export of around 250,000 doses of AstraZeneca's vaccine after the drug manufacturer failed to meet its European Union contract commitments.

 "Australia has raised the issue with the European Commission through multiple channels, and in particular we have asked the European Commission to review this decision," Australian Health Minister Greg Hunt told reporters in Melbourne.
 Hunt said Australia had already received 300,000 doses of AstraZeneca's COVID-19 vaccine, which would last until local production of the vaccine ramps up.

-While seeking the European Commission's intervention, Australia's Prime Minister Scott Morrison said he could understand reasons for Italy's objection.
-"In Italy people are dying at the rate of 300 a day.
-And so I can certainly understand the high level of anxiety that would exist in Italy and in many countries across Europe," Morrison told reporters in Sydney.
+While seeking the European Commission's intervention, Australia's Prime Minister Scott Morrison said he could understand the reasons for Italy's objection.
+"In Italy, people are dying at the rate of 300 a day.
+And so I can certainly understand the high level of anxiety that would exist in Italy and many countries across Europe," Morrison told reporters in Sydney.

 Australian officials on Friday administered the first dose of the AstraZeneca vaccine, to a doctor.
 Australia has ordered 53.8 million doses of the AstraZeneca vaccine, which was developed in conjunction with the University of Oxford.
 Local pharmaceutical company CSL Ltd has secured the rights to manufacture 50 million of those doses in Australia and expects to release the first batch near the end of March.

-The locally produced doses will provide the backbone of Australia's inoculation programme, which officials hope to complete by October.
+The locally produced doses will provide the backbone of Australia's inoculation program, which officials hope to complete by October.
 Australia is under less pressure than many other countries, having recorded just under 29,000 COVID-19 cases and 909 deaths.
-The lower infection and death tallies have been helped by strict lockdowns, speedy tracking systems and border closures.
+The lower infection and death tallies have been helped by strict lockdowns, speedy tracking systems, and border closures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)